rad027/Contact-List/README.md

-# SUITERUS TECHNOLOGIES INC.`s BACKEND TEMPLATE
+# RAD`s BACKEND TEMPLATE

-This git repo is exclusive for the employees of Suiterus Technologies INC. only.
+This git repo is exclusive for RAD Projects only.
+This is a modified start tempalte, credits has been given at the end of this document.

 ## INSTALLATION
 ```